mbrevda/react-image/README.md

 - `useSuspense`: boolean.
 By default, `useImage` will tell React to suspend rendering until an image is downloaded.
 Suspense can be disabled by setting this to false.

+- `invalidateCache`: boolean. `false` by default. `useImage` will cache the image response in a cache object unless the page is reloaded.
+Invalidate cache by setting this to `true`.

 **returns:**

 - `src`: the resolved image address